govindnh4cl/caltech-pedestrian-dataset-converter/README.md

     * set09

 # Usage
 * Step 1: Modify the `config.py` for your needs.
 You'll need to set source and destination directory paths.
-In case you only to extract a few sets and not all of them, it can also be set here.
+In case you only want to extract a few sets and not all of them, it can also be set here.
 * Step 2: Execute `python scripts/convert_seqs.py` to extract images from `.seq` files
 * Step 3: Execute `python scripts/convert_annotations.py` to extract annotations from `.vbb` files to a `.json` file
 * Step 4: Execute `python scripts/draw_annotations.py` to dump labeled videos